shlinke/RETROJekyll/index.md

 titke: Home
 ---

-# RETROjekyll
+# shleek

-**RETROjekyll is a Windows 98 themed jekyll theme.
+shleek is a clean and sleek Jekyll theme designed for simple websites.